claytondavidson/claytondavidson/README.md

 #### I want to increase my knowledge of both functional programming and algorithms.
 To do this, I write [blog posts](https://www.claytondavidson.dev/), read documentation and other materials, and develop my own projects.

-#### When I’m not working, I enjoy programming, playing games, reading, making videos, hiking, and experiencing new adventures.
+#### When I’m not working, I enjoy programming, playing games, reading, and experiencing new adventures.

 #### Currently learning: